-- The board of auditors must consist of at least one statutory auditor with appropriate expertise on finance and accounting.
+- The board of auditors must consist of at least one statutory auditor with sufficient expertise in finance and accounting.

 Article 9: The Qualifications and Appointment Procedure of Statutory Auditors

-- A statutory auditor must possess a superior personality and perception, and ability to pursue his/her duties as a statutory auditor properly.
+- A statutory auditor must possess a fine personality and perception, and the ability to properly pursue duties as a statutory auditor.

 - An outside statutory auditor must be in compliance with the Independence Standards, in addition to meeting the qualifications indicated in the previous clause.

-- A candidate for a statutory auditor is decided by the board of directors in accordance with Clause 1 and 2 of this article, with approval of the board of auditors.
+- A candidate for a statutory auditor is decided by the board of directors in accordance with Clause 1 and 2 of this article, and after receiving the approval of the board of auditors.

-- Brother Industries, Ltd. must disclose the reasons for its selection of candidates for outside statutory auditors in the notice of convocation of general meeting of shareholders.
+- Brother Industries, Ltd. must disclose the reasons for its selection of candidates for statutory auditors in the notice of convocation of the general meeting of shareholders.

 Article 10: The Roles of Outside Directors

-Brother Industries, Ltd. requests its outside directors to fulfill roles to provide advice on its business management, make decisions on important items and supervise business executions from independent perspectives from Brother's top management based on their respective and extensive experience, achievements and knowledge.
+Brother Industries, Ltd. requests its outside directors to fulfill roles to provide advice on its business management, make decisions on important items, and supervise the execution of business from a perspective independent of Brother's top management based on their respective and extensive experience, achievements, and knowledge.

 Article 11: Outside Officers Holding Concurrent Posts

-Brother Industries, Ltd. discloses the status as to holding of concurrent posts of outside directors and outside statutory auditors (hereafter collectively refer to outside officers) annually in the notice of convocation general meeting of shareholders and the company's annual securities report.
+Brother Industries, Ltd. annually discloses the status on the holding of concurrent posts of outside directors and outside statutory auditors (hereafter collectively refer to outside officers) in the notice of convocation of the general meeting of shareholders and the company's annual securities report.